AppliedAcousticsChalmers/sound_field_analysis-py/README.rst

 microphone arrays.
 Furthermore, various types of test-data may be generated to evaluate the implemented functions.

-The package is pure python and PEP8 compliant (except line-length).
+The package is pure Python and PEP8 compliant (except line-length).
 Please expect things to be slow for now and for the API to break, as the development is still very much ongoing.

 Requirements
 ------------

-We use Python 3.5 for development.
+We use Python 3.7 for development.
 Chances are that earlier version will work too but this is currently untested.

 The following external libraries are required: